Barabacha474/LocalTextDungeonMaster/README.md

 This is the primary entry point of the system.

-Run:
+#### How to Run

 python codes/main.py

 It initializes the full pipeline:

 Loads the selected adventure setting

-Builds the generation engine (Planner, Narrator, Memory) Starts the console interface for interactive gameplay
+Builds the generation engine (Planner, Narrator, Memory)

+Starts the console interface for interactive gameplay

-You can configure:
+#### What You can configure

+In *main.py* you can manually set:

-Model names (Narrator / Planner / Summarizer)
+* Model names (Narrator / Planner / Summarizer)

-Memory intervals
+* Memory intervals

-PromptCore and engine config paths
+* PromptCore and engine config paths

-What adventure to run based on databases
+* What adventure to run based on databases

 See configuration section at the top of the file.

+Config file in *Configs/AdventureEngineConfig.json* contain a sensetive settings for internal systems.

 ### 2. RawDataJSONLoader.py — Load a New Setting into new Database